 MPI Manuka Chemical Markers

-These are naturally occurring compounds found in Manuka honey, that MPI have chosen to use to confirm that a honey contains sufficient Manuka nectar to be regarded as being Manuka honey.
-There are minimum amounts of each of 4 compounds needed for honey to be labelled as Monofloral Manuka or Multifloral Manuka honey.
+These are naturally occurring compounds found in manuka honey, that MPI have chosen to use to confirm that a honey contains sufficient manuka nectar to be labelled as manuka honey.
+There are minimum amounts of each of 4 chemical markers needed for honey to be labelled as monofloral manuka or multifloral manuka honey.

 Analytica's MPI Manuka Chemical Marker test includes all 4 markers for one price.

 The compounds are as follows: